KarolBukowski94/SQL_Project_Data_Analytics/README.md

 📊 [**Power BI charts**](/assets/)

 # The Analysis
-Each query in this project was designed to explore key aspects of the data analyst job market, both globally and in Poland.
+Each query in this project was designed to explore key aspects of the data analyst job market in 2023, both globally and in Poland.
 Here’s how I approached each question:

 ### 1. Top-Paying Data Analyst Jobs
 This queries pinpoints the highest-paying data analyst roles 💰, highlighting the most lucrative opportunities in the field.